kyhau/docker-notebook/docker-networking.md

     Multiple network drivers can be used on a given Docker Engine or Cluster concurrently, but each Docker network is only instantiated through a single network driver.

-    1. Native Network Drivers (see section below)
+    1. Native Network Drivers
+        1. `bridge`:  The `bridge` driver creates a Linux bridge on the host that is managed by Docker.
+            By default containers on a bridge can communicate with each other.
+            External access to containers can also be configured through the `bridge` driver.
-        1. `bridge`:  **User-defined bridge network** is the best network driver type when you need multiple containers to communicate on the same Docker host.
+            **User-defined bridge network** is the best network driver type when you need multiple containers to communicate on the same Docker host.

+        1. `host`:  With the `host` driver, a container uses the networking stack of the host.
+            There is no namespace separation, and all interfaces on the host can be used directly by the container.
-        1. `host`:  **Host network** is the best network driver type when the network stack should not be isolated from the Docker host, but you want other aspects of the container to be isolated.
+            **Host network** is the best network driver type when the network stack should not be isolated from the Docker host, but you want other aspects of the container to be isolated.

+        1. `overlay`:  The `overlay` driver creates an overlay network that supports multi-host networks out of the box.
+            It uses a combination of local Linux bridges and VXLAN to overlay container-to-container communications over physical network infrastructure.
-        1. `overlay`:  **Overlay network** is the best network driver type when you need containers running on different Docker hosts to communicate, or when multiple applications work together using swarm services.
+            **Overlay network** is the best network driver type when you need containers running on different Docker hosts to communicate, or when multiple applications work together using swarm services.

+        1. `macvlan`:  The `macvlan` driver uses the MACVLAN bridge mode to establish a connection between container interfaces and a parent host interface (or sub-interfaces).
+It can be used to provide IP addresses to containers that are routable on the physical network.
+Additionally VLANs can be trunked to the `macvlan` driver to enforce Layer 2 container segmentation.
-        1. `macvlan`:  **Macvlan network** is the best network driver type when you are migrating from a VM setup or need your containers to look like physical hosts on your network, each with a unique MAC address.
+            **Macvlan network** is the best network driver type when you are migrating from a VM setup or need your containers to look like physical hosts on your network, each with a unique MAC address.

         1. `none`:  The `none` driver gives a container its own networking stack and network namespace but does not configure interfaces inside the container.
 Without additional configuration, the container is completely